MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 CROSS APPLY sys.dm_exec_query_plan(plan_handle)
 ```

 The `UseCount` column in the results indicates how frequently each query is run.
-In
-the following image, the third query has been run 256049 times.
-This is significantly
-more than any other query.
+The following image shows that the third query was run 256,049 times, significantly more than any other query.

 ![Results of querying the dynamic management views in SQL Server Management Server][Dynamic-Management-Views]

-The text of this query is:

-**SQL**
+Here is the SQL query that is causing so many database requests:

 ```SQL
 (@p__linq__0 int)SELECT TOP (2)
 [Extent1].[BusinessEntityId] AS [BusinessEntityId],